Maria Georgiou Fiction Editor

 About the author

 Maria Georgiou is a professional developmental editor and beta reader for romance authors.
-She specialises in editing contemporary romance, YA romance, romantic suspense, paranormal romance and romantasy.
+She specialises in editing contemporary romance, YA romance, romantic comedy, romantic suspense, paranormal romance and romantasy.
 She is a member of the EFA and ClubEdFreelancers.

 Learn more about the author: About me